-Issuer: Raiffe visenbank a.s.
+Issuer: Raiffeisenbank a.s.
 Risk Factors: There are certain factors that may affect the Issuer's ability to fulfil its obligations under Covered Bonds issued under the Programme.
 In addition, there are certain factors which are material for the purpose of assessing the market risks associated with Covered Bonds issued under the Programme.
-These risk factors are set out under " Risk Factors " on pages $16 - 41$ below and include: (a) insolvency considerations and risks - including, in particular, single cover pool risk, commingling risk, acceleration risk, set-off risk and risks related to ineligibility of assets and refinancing; (b) currency risk - the Mortgage Loans in the Cover Pool will primarily be denominated in Czech Koruna; (c) risks relating to the Issuer's ability to fulfil its obligations under Covered Bonds issued under the Programme; (d) risks relating to the Czech mortgage market and certain other market risks; and (e) certain risks relating to the structure of particular Series of Covered Bonds.
-Description: Cover ed Bond (in Czech, hypoteční zástavní list) Programme Arrangers: Barclays Bank PLC BNP I Paribas, London Branch Raiffe sisen Bank International AG UniCr redit Bank AG Dealers: Barcla ays Bank PLC BNP I Paribas, London Branch and any other Dealers appointed in accordance with the Programme Agreement.
+These risk factors are set out under "Risk Factors" on pages 17-46 below and include: (a) insolvency considerations and risks - including, in particular, single cover pool risk, commingling risk, acceleration risk, set-off risk and risks related to ineligibility of assets and refinancing; (b) currency risk - the Mortgage Loans in the Cover Pool will primarily be denominated in Czech Koruna; (c) risks relating to the Issuer's ability to fulfil its obligations under Covered Bonds issued under the Programme; risks relating to the Czech mortgage market and certain (d) other market risks: and certain risks relating to the structure of particular Series (e) of Covered Bonds.
+Description: Covered Bond (in Czech, hypoteční zástavní list) Programme Barclays Bank PLC Arrangers: BNP Paribas, London Branch Raiffeisen Bank International AG UniCredit Bank AG Dealers: Barclays Bank PLC BNP Paribas, London Branch and any other Dealers appointed in accordance with the Programme Agreement.